AlexBulankou/ai-talk1/labinstructions.md

 ###Task 2.
 Add performance charts to the dashboard

-One of the big problems in microservices is an operations overhead and overall system complexity.
-In some multi-layer scenarios it is easy to see how overall application performance degradation is distributed by layers by placing corresponding charts on top of each other.
+One of the big problems in microservices is operations overhead and overall system complexity.
+In multi-layer scenarios it is easy to see how overall application performance degradation is distributed by layers by placing corresponding charts on top of each other.

 1. Open **frontend** application by typing it's name in the search box.
 2. Select "Performance" menu item to open performance blade: